Useful information for PCN (Poison Centre Notification) submission

 • 5% for all fragrances combined;

-• 25% for all colorants combined.
+• 25% for all colourants combined.

-Note: The use of a generic component identifier is optional and at the notifier’s discretion.
+Note: the use of a generic component identifier is optional and at the notifier’s discretion.

-General provisions concerning PCN submission
+General provisions on PCN submission

 Notification via the ECHA portal: